canvas-medical/documentation/collections/_guides/external-scheduling.md

 ### 2. Manage appointments through the FHIR API

-If you are managing provider provider availability in Canvas you will need to leverage the following two endpoints to surface available timeslots:
+If you are managing provider provider availability in Canvas you will need to leverage the following two endpoints to surface available time slots:

 [FHIR Schedule Search:]({{site.baseurl}}/api/schedule/) The schedule ID returned in the response payload is important when searching for bookable time slots for appointments.
-The schedule ID allows you to find the staff’s availability at a specific location.<br><br>
+The schedule ID allows you to find the staff member's availability at a specific location.<br><br>
 [FHIR Slot Search:]({{site.baseurl}}/api/slot/) You'll need to define the logic using your front end or a scheduling partner to determine which schedules to search, using the query params to return availability for clinicians that match based on, specialty and/or state licensure. <br>

 Then, after determining the date and time, you can book the appointment: <br>